Swissair Flight 111: Memorials and tributes

 A non-denominational memorial service was held on the grounds of East St. Margaret's Elementary School in Indian Harbour on 9 September 1998.
-Among those in attendance were 175 relatives of the crash victims, Swiss president Flavio Cotti, Canadian prime minister Jean Chrétien, and Nova Scotia premier Russell MacLellan.
+Among those in attendance were 175 relatives of the crash victims, Swiss president Flavio Cotti, Canadian prime minister Jean Chrétien and Nova Scotia premier Russell MacLellan.
 A memorial service was also held in Zürich on 11 September 1998.
 The following year, another memorial was held in Nova Scotia.

 Two memorials to those who died in the crash were established by the Government of Nova Scotia.
-One is to the east of the crash site at The Whalesback, a promontory 1 km north of Peggy's Cove.
-The second is a more private, but much larger commemoration located west of the crash site near Bayswater Beach Provincial Park on the Aspotogan Peninsula in Bayswater.
+One is to the east of the crash site at The Whalesback, a promontory 1 km north of Peggys Cove.
+The second is a more private but much larger commemoration located west of the crash site near Bayswater Beach Provincial Park on the Aspotogan Peninsula in Bayswater.
 Here, the unidentified remains of the victims are interred.
-A fund was established to maintain the memorials and the government passed an act to recognize the memorials.
+A fund was established to maintain the memorials, and the government passed an act to recognize the memorials.
 Various other charitable funds were also created, including one in the name of a young victim from Louisiana, Robert Martin Maillet, which provided money for children in need, and one in the name of Robert's mother, Karen E. Maillet-Domingue (also a victim), which granted scholarships.

+The third episode of Mayday was devoted to the accident as "Fire on Board".

+111 Echoes from Halifax, a Canadian-Swiss coproduced drama film about the incident directed by Mauro Mueller, is slated to premiere at the 2026 Atlantic International Film Festival.

 Aftermath and effects on the industry

 After the crash of Flight 111, the flight designator for Swissair's New York–Geneva route was changed to SR139, although the route was still operated by MD-11 aircraft.
-The crash of Flight 111 was a severe blow to Swissair and the airline suffered even more loss following the accident, particularly as the in-flight entertainment system that was blamed for causing the accident had been installed on the aircraft to attract more passengers.
-It was disconnected following the Transportation Safety Board discovery on 29 October 1998 and eventually removed on both Swissair fleets of 15 MD-11 and 3 Boeing 747.
+The crash of Flight 111 was a severe blow to Swissair, and the airline suffered even more loss following the accident, particularly as the in-flight entertainment system that was blamed for causing the accident had been installed on the aircraft to attract more passengers.
+It was disconnected following the Transportation Safety Board discovery on 29 October 1998 and eventually removed from both Swissair fleets of 15 MD-11s and 3 Boeing 747-300s.
 Swissair later went bankrupt shortly after the September 11 attacks in 2001, an event that caused a significant and widespread disruption to the aviation transportation industry.

-Following the bankruptcy of Swissair in 2001, their international traffic rights were passed to Crossair who took over Swissair's route network and fleet and began operating flights as the newly renamed Swiss International Air Lines, changing the flight designator for the New York–Geneva route to LX023.
+Following the bankruptcy of Swissair in 2001, their international traffic rights were passed to Crossair, who took over Swissair's route network and fleet and began operating flights as the newly renamed Swiss International Air Lines, changing the flight designator for the New York–Geneva route to LX023.
 The MD-11 was retired from the Swiss fleet in 2004, and the flight today is operated by an Airbus A330-300.